tsmx/express-jwt-validator/README.md

 Mandatory: no

-Can be used if the bearer token will be supplied in another header field then `authorization` (Note: HTTP header field names are case-insensitive).
+Can be used if the bearer token will be supplied in another header field than `authorization` (Note: HTTP header field names are case-insensitive).

 Example: